 7. Be as communicative and transparent as possible

 Transparency about your hiring timelines and salary ranges for different roles will also help attract the right candidates, ensuring that neither you nor the person on the other end begin the process with mismatched expectations.
+Communicating clearly and being transparent right from the outset will do wonders for your employer brand, giving you sustained competitive advantage in talent markets.

 8. Invite the best candidates to a video interview

 That said, don’t discount in-person interviews entirely.
-If at all possible, you should still try to arrange a face-to-face meeting with local candidates.
+If, at all possible, you should still try to arrange a face-to-face meeting with local candidates.

 Meanwhile, make sure you ask candidates the right questions, whether you conduct an in-person or a video interview.
 Out of the thousands of interview questions you could ask potential hires, there are a few that you may want to add to your repertoire when interviewing remote candidates, including: